warengonzaga/bettergov/README.md

 ## Our Mission

-We are a volunteer-led initiative with a clear mission: to provide a 'better' national website for the Philippines.
+We are a volunteer-led initiative with a clear mission: to provide a 'better' and 'usable' website for the Philippines.

 Our goals include: